 Be Active On Social Media

 Hoteliers who are not active on social media are missing one of the largest trending markets.
 Social media tends to be a hub of information and inspiration for travelers.
 When it comes to the hotel, it is crucial to make sure that all the information listed on the website and social media sites are all consistent.
-This creates a sense of trust, so when a guest visits a different search engine or directory on the internet with your hotel business name on it, they know it's reliable information.
+This creates a sense of trust.
+When a guest visits a different search engine or directory on the internet with your hotel business name on it, they'll know it's reliable information.
 Make sure you have someone answering any instant messages you might receive.
-Missing a single message could be the difference between having a stay and giving it to your competitors.
+Missing a single communication could be the difference between having a stay and giving it to your competitors.
 Treat your potential guests as if they have already booked at your hotel.
-Customer service is critical in the decision-making process, and it shouldn’t stop on social media.
+Customer service is critical in the decision-making process, and it shouldn't stop on social media.
 These are just a few qualities that will contribute to a pleasant online experience for customers.

 Provide Helpful Information to Tourists and Newcomers

 Where there's a hotel, there's a tourist.
 If a hotel does not have traveler information such as trying to get there from the airport or a guide to the surrounding neighborhood, say bye-bye to those potential guests.
 It helps to have city guides, maps, and brochures of all places in the local area.
 The guides could also include ways to get around the area.
 They can consist of distances of specific attractions/restaurants from the hotel and a weather forecast so that they will be aware of the weather conditions during their stay.
 Significant events should always be mentioned in case they're looking to make plans or do something special during the trip.